techreturners/lm-lab-aks-gitops-devopsupskill/docs/PROVISIONING.md

 Update the appId and password as per your service principal account.

+**IMPORTANT NOTE:** Make sure you do NOT commit/push the files with your service principal details.

 ### Step 6 - Initialise terraform

 We need to get terraform to pull down the Azure provider.